The East Coast New Zealand Travel Guide

 Knowing typical operating hours for businesses and public services prevents unexpected closures.

-Cafes: Open early for breakfast (e.g., 7:00 AM) and for the most part close in the late afternoon (e.g., 4:00 PM).
+Cafes: Open early for breakfast (e.g., 7:00 AM) and typically close in the late afternoon (e.g., 4:00 PM).
 Restaurants: Generally open for lunch (12:00 PM - 2:00 PM) and dinner (5:30 PM - 9:00 PM/10:00 PM).
 Kitchens often close around 9:00 PM, even if the restaurant remains open later.

 Most banks operate from 9:00 AM to 4:30 PM, Monday to Friday.
 They are typically closed on weekends and public holidays.
-ATMs are broadly available throughout Napier's city center, in suburban commercial areas, and at most supermarkets.
+ATMs are broadly available throughout Napier's city center, in suburban shopping areas, and at most supermarkets.
 Major banks in New Zealand include ANZ, ASB, BNZ, and Westpac.

 Plan accordingly if your visit coincides with public holidays, as opening hours and public transport schedules might be limited.